 If you like your food well seasoned, you may want to add more salt, but the feta cheese is already quite salty, so be careful.

 It’s important when you work with filo pastry to keep any sheets you’re not currently using covered.
 If it dries out, the sheets will tear and become impossible to work with.
-Cut the sheet your working on to size, then brush immediately with oil.
+Cut the sheet your working on to size, then brush immediately with oil (or melted butter).
 I find folding the sheet and then running a knife along the crease works best.

 Can I Just Use Spinach?